 - Rapidly translate any kind of parametric equations into a sketch

-- Adapt numerical methods to solve STEP questions (numerical methods are new to STEP this year!)
+- Adapt numerical methods to solve STEP questions (numerical methods are new to STEP!)